 We also want to include Internal links, to other relevant pages in our website – IF they are indeed relevant.
 This is to encourage a visitor to visit more than one page.
 The linked pages will be related to the subject or be the obvious next step.
 In this case it could be to an article about ‘What is SEO’ or ‘SEO tools’ or Backlinks etc. Again the anchor text should use relevant words rather than just ‘Read more’ or ‘Click here’.
 Bear in mind that every link is giving away some of your page rank, diluting it with every link.
 Keep the links small in number, perhaps just one.

 Promoting the article

 Once we have created the article or page and done all this on page optimisation, we can then publish and promote it.
 We generally share the link through our social channels- Linkedin, Facebook and Twitter.
 You could pay to boost or advertise the article if you want to increase visitor numbers.

 What is SEO?- What is Search Engine Optimisation?
 If you are not sure what it involves, then read our much longer foundational article: What is SEO?

 Rinse and repeat

-You want to optimise for the visitor and for Google, so include all the tips above, but first and foremost ensure that it is easy for humans to read and navigate.
+You want to optimise for the visitor and for Google.
+So include all the tips above, but first and foremost ensure that it is easy for humans to read and navigate.
 Google may rank the page well initially to check what visitors do when they get there.
 If visitors bounce away after a few seconds, the article will drop down the rankings very quickly.
-If visitors stay and read through the article, then Google will continue to rank it highly.
+Google will continue to rank an article highly, if visitors stay and read through the it.
 If visitors click on related internal links, the article will rank even better.
-Therefore it is ultimately the human visitors and their intent who decide how well the article will rank.
+Therefore, it is ultimately the human visitors and their intent who decide how well the article will rank.
 Intent is critical.